nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 and in games with anonymous strangers, for whom they have no material reason to care.
 We see this cooperative tendency typically in the initial rounds of experimental public goods games (e.g., Offerman et al. 1996), but also in real-world common-resource problems (Ostrom 2000).
-From naive versions of both the economic and Darwinian perspectives, which expect humans to behave in a mostly rational and self-interested way, this behaviour is puzzling.
+From a naive economic or Darwinian perspective, which expects humans to behave in a mostly rational and self-interested way, this behaviour is puzzling.

 One explanation is that this cooperative behaviour is basically a mistake,